cuiyongbo/hello-world/my_wiki/programmer_note/linux_system_call/wait_info.rst

    or the child was resumed by a signal.
-In the case of a terminated child, performing a wait allows the system to release the resources associated with the child; if a wait is not performed, then the terminated child remains in a "zombie" state (see NOTES below).
+In the case of a terminated child, performing a wait allows the system to release the resources associated with the child; if a wait is not performed, then the terminated child remains in a "zombie" state.

    If a child has already changed state, then these calls return immediately.
    Otherwise, they block until either a child changes state or a signal handler